NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 	va.emplace_back(1, 2, 3, 4); //Uses aggregate initialization.
 	vv.emplace_back(1, 2, 3, 4); //Compile error

-Our [suggested resolution to LWG 2089](proposed) explicitly disallowed the second one, on the grounds that `vv.emplace_back(1, 2)` would have radically different behavior from `vv.emplace_back(1, 2, 3)`.
+Our [suggested resolution to LWG 2089](#proposed) explicitly disallowed the second one, on the grounds that `vv.emplace_back(1, 2)` would have radically different behavior from `vv.emplace_back(1, 2, 3)`.
 As such, the natural solution is to have the user explicitly provide an `initializer_list`:

-	vv.emplace_back({1, 2, 3, 4}); //Compile error
+	vv.emplace_back({1, 2, 3, 4});

-This does not work, since a bare braced-init-list cannot be deduced as a type when provided as a function argument to a template function.
+This does not work, since a bare braced-init-list cannot undergo template argument deduction in this way.
+As well as other similar restrictions.

 It should be noted that the `in_place_t` functions added to `any`, `optional`, and `variant` actually have a solution to this problem.
 They have a second overload explicitly for `initializer_list<T>`, so long as the target type in question can be constructed from one (and the other provided arguments).